karunakarrao/DevOps/git/Git.md

 reflog:
 -----------------------------------------
-even afterr hard reset also we can revert the deleted changes.
+even afterr hard reset also we can revert the deleted changes. use the reflog

     $ git reflog
     $ git reset --hard reflog-id